Last Day of June: Gameplay

+Last Day of June incorporates elements of adventure and puzzle games in a third-person perspective.
+The player initially controls Carl, who is on a date with June at the lake, on the day leading up to their car accident.
+The game then moves back to the day before the crash, where the player now controls June at their house, and Carl shortly after.
+Then it switches back to their date at the lake, where the player controls Carl again, and drive back to their home.
+Afterwards, the player controls Carl in their house at a later date, and discovers that June's paintings can be interacted with.
+This allows the player to take control of various characters from the day of the accident in an attempt to solve puzzles and alter the sequence of events that indirectly caused the accident.
+As the player fails to prevent June's death, new paintings and characters are unlocked to allow for an increasingly complex sequence of changes.
+Throughout the game, the player alternately controls six characters (in chronological order: Carl, June, The Kid, The Best Friend, The Hunter, and The Old Man).

 Plot

-Last Day of June is centred around a couple called Carl and June, who suffer a tragedy when a car accident kills June and leaves Carl in a wheelchair.
+Last Day of June is centred around Carl and June, a couple who suffers a tragedy when a car accident kills June and leaves Carl in a wheelchair.
 One day, Carl touches one of June's paintings of people who had been present on the day of the accident and discovers that he can revisit their memories.
 As Carl relives their memories, the characters can perform actions that change the sequence of events that led up to June's death.

 Carl manages to prevent the initial accident, but another event causes the car crash.
 He continues to change events multiple times, but each attempt still results in the accident by different circumstances.
-In the finale of the game, Carl realizes that he cannot change that someone dies that day, so he switches places with June, sacrificing himself instead, saving her and their unborn child.
-Shortly before the end of the game, Carl finds a sketchbook made by June which lists attempts by her to save him, rather than the other way around.
-Nate Hohl of All Gamers proposes instead that wheelchair-using Carl is June's fantasy and manifestation of grief, while the game's final revelation is her recovery.
+In the finale of the game, Carl finds a sketchbook made by June which lists attempts by her to save him, rather than the other way around, and realizes that he cannot change what happens, the crash is inevitable and somebody will die on that day.
+Seeing no other option, Carl goes back in time to the day of the crash and swaps seats with June.
+By doing this, he is the one who dies in the wreck, sacrificing his life to save his wife and unborn child.
+The game ends with June visiting Carl's grave, which sits atop a pretty hill facing the lake.